aeszyman/athletes-of-piety/syllabus.md

 * Darlene L. Brooks Hedstrom, “Monks Baking Bread and Salting Fish: An Archaeology of Early Monastic Taste,” in _Knowing Bodies, Passionate Souls: Sense Perceptions in Byzantium_, ed.
 Susan Ashbrook Harvey and Margaret Mullett (Washington, D.C.: Dumbarton Oaks Research Library and Collection, 2017). e-reserve (discussion)
 * Susan Ashbrook Harvey, “Sanctity and Stench,” in _Scenting Salvation: Ancient Christianity and the Olfactory Imagination_ (Berkeley: University of California Press, 2006). eBook (discussion)

-Please submit Assignment 8.
+Please submit Annotated Bibliography.

 ###### Week 12
 **April 1: Writing Workshop**

 * Kate L. Turabian, “Planning Your Argument,” “Planning a First Draft,” “Drafting Your Paper,” “Preventing Plagiarism,” “Revising Your Draft,” “Writing Your Final Introduction and Conclusion,” “Revising Sentences,” “Learning from Your Returned Paper,” “On the Spirit of Research,” and “Citations,” in _Student’s Guide to Writing College Papers_ (Chicago; London: The University of Chicago Press, 2010). required text (background)

-Please submit Research Paper Outline.
+Please submit Outline.

 **April 3: Gender and Sexuality**